Harry Kane: Tottenham striker breaks Premier League record & vows to improve

 Kane, 24, surpassed Alan Shearer's record for Premier League goals in a calendar year with a hat-trick in Tuesday's 5-2 win over Southampton.

-He has 39 top-flight goals in 2017 and 56 when you include England strikes - making him the top scorer in Europe when club and country are combined.
+He has 39 top-flight goals in 2017 and 56 in all competitions, including England games, making him the top scorer in Europe for club and country.

 "It's been a fantastic year," he said.